The North Jakarta Project

 The North Jakarta Project encompasses diverse neighborhoods along Jakarta’s waterfront that are grappling with intersecting challenges of land subsidence, sea level rise, new infrastructure investments, informal land tenure, and unique cultural resources, among many other urban pressures.
 Students will be working in close collaboration with government representatives in the articulation of a place-based urban development strategy.

-This course requires a 5-week residency in Jakarta between June 1 and July 3.
+This course requires a 5-week residency in Jakarta between June 1 and July 3, 2026.
+Students must be actively enrolled in a graduate program at Georgetown University.
 Lodging will be coordinated by Georgetown, but travel and lodging expenses are the responsibility of the student.
-For more information, please contact globalcities@georgetown.edu.
+This course is listed in the Asian Studies department as ASST-5718.